Skip to main content

 What happened

 The Construction, Forestry, Maritime, Mining and Energy Union (CFMMEU) and delegate Jason Roach were penalised for unlawful conduct at a Melbourne construction site, the 'Melbourne Quarter – Commercial Tower 2MQ Project'.
-In April 2020, Mr Roach prevented a subcontractor from working because they were not a paid-up CFMMEU member.
+In April 2020, the Applicant prevented a subcontractor from working because they were not a paid-up CFMMEU member.
 He told the subcontractor a membership fee was required, and then prevented them from working when they refused to pay.
 The Australian Building and Construction Commissioner (ABCC) initially brought the case, which later transferred to the Fair Work Ombudsman.

 What was decided

-The Federal Court imposed a $55,000 penalty against the CFMMEU and $5,040 against Jason Roach.
+The Federal Court imposed a $55,000 penalty against the CFMMEU and $5,040 against the Applicant.
 Justice Michael Wheelahan found the conduct was 'serious' and 'necessarily deliberate', and aimed to deter future breaches of the Fair Work Act.
 The court emphasised the need for compliance with the Fair Work Act by the union and its representatives.
 The Fair Work Ombudsman highlighted the importance of penalties in upholding the law and protecting freedom of association.

 What it means for employers